ervikas/DroidGem/README.md

  ## Further information
  - `g2v_embeddings_train.txt` and `g2v_labels_train.txt` are the files which we used for training. `g2v_embeddings_train.txt` contains the embedded graphs and         `g2v_labels_train.txt` contains labels for these graphs.
 Each line of `g2v_embeddings_train.txt` contains an embedded graph corresponding to which each line in the `g2v_labels_train.txt` contains its label.
  - We also provided two apk files in the `input` directory and also the repository contains all the directories and files after the sample run with these two apk files.
+ - Due to the big size of the dot and apk files we are not able to upload them on GitHub repository.
+We made them available on [Google Drive] using this link: (https://drive.google.com/drive/folders/1IdAs-a76kqJ8WolcQRI04fksKyZhcKkA?usp=sharing).

 <!--- The first step is to run static analysis on Android apps, to get the API callgraph of the widgets as digraph plots.